 Granita can be made with little more than a freezer, a fork and a shallow container.
 Tracking down kaffir lime leaves is more than worth it for the taste they impart; like the freshest and most fragrant lime zest imaginable.

-1. Put the sugar into a saucepan with 100ml water.
-Bring slowly to the boil, stirring to dissolve the sugar grains.
-Once dissolved, simmer for 2 minutes.
-Add the kaffir lime leaves and remove from the heat.
-Transfer to a mixing bowl and allow to cool, then stir in the lime juice and salt.
-2. Meanwhile, blitz the pineapple and coconut milk together in a blender until completely smooth.
-Add to the lime syrup, stirring well to bruise the lime leaves some more (this releases their flavour).
-Chill for at least 30 minutes, then remove and discard the lime leaves.
 3. Pour the mixture into a shallow, wide container and freeze for 30 minutes.
 Break up the crystals with a fork and return the container to the freezer.
 Continue to break up with a fork every 30 minutes, until it has formed ice crystals with no trace of slush left.
 This should take a minimum of 3 hours.
-4. Serve in chilled glasses or bowls with finely sliced fresh pineapple.

 You'll need 150ml lolly moulds and wooden sticks to make these grown-up ice lollies.

-1. For the plum mixture, put the sugar in a medium saucepan with 75ml water.
-Heat through, stirring, until the sugar dissolves.
-Add the star anise and bring to the boil.
-Simmer for 5 minutes, then add the plums.
-Turn the heat down slightly and simmer for 5-10 minutes, stirring occasionally, until the plums soften and begin to break down.
-Set aside to cool then discard the star anise.
-2. Blitz the plum mixture in a small blender, until smooth, then stir in the lemon juice.This mixture can be made up to 4 days ahead of time and kept, covered, in the fridge.
-3. Put the chocolate in a heatproof bowl.
-Heat the condensed milk, milk and cream in a small saucepan over a medium heat.
-As soon as it begins to boil, pour straight over the chocolate.
-Leave for 1 minute, then add the vanilla extract and stir until smooth (the chocolate should have melted).
-Cover the surface with cling film and leave to cool.
-Whisk well to emulsify, then transfer to a jug.
 4. Have eight 150ml lolly moulds and wooden sticks ready.
 Pour a little chocolate mixture into the base of each mould, followed by a tablespoon of plum mixture.
 Pour in a slightly more generous helping of chocolate and another tablespoon of plum, repeating until you reach the top of each mould.
 Using a skewer or slim teaspoon handle, give the contents of each mould a brief stir to create a marble effect, being careful not to over do it and ruin the marbling.
 Freeze for 40 minutes, the put a wooden lolly stick into each mould - it should stand upright.
 Freeze for at least 3 hours until solid.
-5. To turn out, dip the outside of each mould into very hot water for a couple of seconds and gently pull the lolly out by the stick (repeat if the lolly isn't budging).

 This is an incredibly delicious dessert, especially when served with fresh figs or raspberries.
 It's subtle and exotic and I just can't recommend it enough.